LongHip12/CheckForbiddenWords/README.md

-# 🤖 Discord Farm Level Selfbot
+# 🤖 Discord Manager Selfbot

 This is a self bot that helps you manage the server, manage banned words in the server